18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 ### Read: Project Management (10m, solo)

 The Project Management Institute is a source for learning and training around the practice of project management.
-Therefore, it seems like a good place to start if we're going to ask the question *what is project management?* The article ({% link wipm %}) is short.
+Therefore, it seems like a good place to start if we're going to ask the question *what is project management?* The article ({% include link id="wipm" %}) is short.

 ### Watch: Unpacking the Jargon (15m, solo)

 As a short list of terms, the PMI article leaves things to be desired.
 Mike Clayton goes a bit deeper, unpacking 12 terms that you'll hear thrown around (in conversation, in reports) regarding project management.
-This video ({% link ttpmjtpmu %}) is basically 12 one-minute videos back-to-back.
+This video ({% include link id="ttpmjtpmu" %}) is basically 12 one-minute videos back-to-back.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F25BGXAlaG0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>